hankehly/deploy-airflow-on-ecs-fargate/README.md

 ## Autoscaling

-Airflow workers scale from 0-5 based on the current number of running, unpaused Airflow tasks.
+Airflow workers scale between 0-5 based on the current number of running, unpaused Airflow tasks.
 The Airflow statsd module does not provide this exact information, so I created a separate "metrics" ECS service to periodically query the metadata-db, compute the "desired worker count" using formulas described in the [MWAA documentation](https://docs.aws.amazon.com/mwaa/latest/userguide/mwaa-autoscaling.html) and [this AWS blog post](https://aws.amazon.com/blogs/containers/deep-dive-on-amazon-ecs-cluster-auto-scaling/), and send the custom metric data to CloudWatch.

-### Webserver

-TargetTracking request count
+Metric data sent to CloudWatch is then used in a [target tracking scaling policy](https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-scaling-target-tracking.html) to scale worker service containers.

+The webserver and scheduler each scale to 1 in the morning and 0 at night using scheduled autoscaling.
+One could go a step further by using the `ALBRequestCountPerTarget` predefined metric to scale the webserver via a target tracking scaling policy.

 ## Examples

 ### Run an arbitrary command as a standalone task

+As described [above](#standalone-tasks), this repository registers a task definition named `airflow-standalone-task` for the purpose of running one-off commands in the cluster context.
+Take a look inside `scripts/run_task.py` to see how one can use the run-task API to override options like `command`, `cpu` and `memory` when running a standalone task.

 ```shell
 python3 scripts/run_task.py --command \